Run a free Maryland warrant search today using the person’s name and other pieces of personal information such as an address or date of birth.

 State-level searches through Case Search include warrant information for both District and Circuit courts, regardless of the county.2 However, some counties also have direct offices to assist with a free warrant search in Maryland.
 Take a look at the process and availability of free warrant information in Maryland’s three largest counties.

 Montgomery County: In Montgomery County – Maryland’s most populous county and a Washington, D.C., suburb – there’s no specific online option for obtaining information on outstanding warrants.
-Instead, searchers can call (240)773-5360 or visit:
+Instead, searchers can call (240)773-5360 or visit the address below to access Montgomery County warrant information:

 Montgomery County Detention Center